What is Serverless Computing? Exploring Azure Functions

 Limitations

-3. Vendor Locking - Outbound requests may also be expected to return quickly which can further be processed.
-Any lock state in third party services will cause delay and unexpected behavior.
+3. Vendor Locking—Outbound requests may also be expected to return quickly, which can be further processed.
+Any lock state in third-party services will cause delay and unexpected behavior.

 Summary